You are here

-Pillar 3: Representation
+Principle 3: Representation

 We acknowledge that there are many valid ways to collect and preserve history.
 Here, we focus on the document and artifact-based methods used most often by historic records organizations.
 As stewards of historic records, we should ask ourselves, “Do our collections reflect the diversity that exists in the communities our collections are meant to represent?”
 As BIPOC community members, we should ask ourselves, “What are the historical records collections that should contain materials reflecting my and my family’s life experiences?
 What historical instances and traditions do we know that are not well-represented in current historical collections?”